bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] Ganymede - +Souls per Olympian coin.
 Olympian coins appear more often.
 		- [ ] The Muses - payoff, more for each copy of this you have (starts appearing more often in shop when you have it)
 	- [ ] **Life**
-		- [ ] Bellerophon - +Souls the less life you have.
-		- [ ] ??? - +1 soul per 20/17/14/10 life you have.???
-		- [ ] ??? - Payoff - Upgrades after you lose a certain amount of life.
+		- [ ] Bellerophon - Upgrades after you lose a certain amount of life.
-		- [ ] ??? - Payoff 1 soul, or 8 souls if you have 30 or more life.
+		- [ ] ??? - +1 soul per 20/17/14/10 life you have.
 	- [ ] **Positioning**
 		- [x] Helios - Rises in the east, sets in the west - Sun Chariot - Gain 1 soul, plus another 3 souls for every coin to the left of this, then move once to the left.
 Also blesses coins as it passes.
 		- [ ] Selene - moon goddess - maybe move from east to west but curses during, higher payoff once it's all the way to the left?
+Then blows itself up.
 		- [ ] ??? (payoff) - Payoff 1 soul + souls equal to the combined value of neighboring coins denominations
 	- [ ] **Monsters**
 		- [ ] ??? - +souls for each monster destroyed this round.